FireFlareOfficial/FireFlare/README.md

 If you type Open.Advanced.Mode you will be administrator and can edit files, Non-Admin users cannot edit any files but can search, As admin you can lock, unlock, pin and unpin.

 Version 1 Beta

+This was my first project i made using only .sh document file so